Painting without Paint: Interview with Blogger and Curator Stephanie Cotela Tanner

 Can you tell us a little bit about your experience organising this exhibit?
 How did you get the collaboration of these artists?

-It’s been quite an eye-opening experience.
-As this is my first curatorial project, I’m kind of learning as I go along.
+It's been quite an eye-opening experience.
+As this is my first curatorial project, I'm kind of learning as I go along.
 I approached this project with all guns blazing in that I gave myself an outrageous workload and an incredible range of tasks – everything from PR & fundraising to negotiating sales, but I think my overly ambitious approach enabled me to determine what is most important and what could have been avoided.
 Next time, I will have the knowledge & experience necessary to streamline the whole process.
 Getting the artists on board was the easy part.
-Most emerging artists are happy to show their work and the team that I’m collaborating with are extremely excited about the show so it’s been a real pleasure dealing with them.
+Most emerging artists are happy to show their work and the team that I'm collaborating with is extremely excited about the show so it's been a real pleasure dealing with them.

 The concept of the show was sparked by the work of Sarah Kate Wilson.
-She’s a painter who recently graduated from the Slade School of Art, UCL.
+She's a painter who recently graduated from the Slade School of Art, UCL.
 Initially, I had in mind a show about painting and I was interested in featuring her work.
-When I visited her studio to talk about a potential project, I discovered that she had temporarily abandoned paint altogether and that changed everything.
+When I visited her studio to talk about a potential project, I discovered that she had temporarily abandoned painting altogether and that changed everything.
 Thus the concept of the show was born.

 Can you give us a rundown of the artists who will participate in this show and what works they will feature?

 We have 10 artists in the show, most of which are London-based and a few from the UK but the rest have quite an international range of training and experience.
-For instance, we have artists from Brazil, India, Canada, America, Japan and the Ukraine.
+For instance, we have artists from Brazil, India, Canada, America, Japan and Ukraine.
 The works on display are equally diverse, including mixed media, photography, installation, video, painting, sculpture and design.

 Any upcoming shows in the future?

-Yes, I’m thinking of doing another show – not quite as big but just as ambitious.
-I’m hoping to get a couple of American painters over to London.
-The artists that I have in mind have recently graduated from Philadelphia Academy of Fine Arts, one of the first art schools in America and one of the most prestigious.
-Aside from a few select works in Tate Modern London is really lacking in American art collections and I think it’s important to try and fill this gap by exhibiting contemporary American art in the UK.
+Yes, I'm thinking of doing another show – not quite as big but just as ambitious.
+I'm hoping to get a couple of American painters over to London.
+The artists that I have in mind have recently graduated from the Philadelphia Academy of Fine Arts, one of the first art schools in America and one of the most prestigious.
+Aside from a few select works Tate Modern London is really lacking in American art collections and I think it's important to try and fill this gap by exhibiting contemporary American art in the UK.

 Artists participating in the show: